The term “promoter” is not defined in the Act or the ASIC Instrument, so must be given an ordinary meaning.

 “any person or corporation who for valuable consideration offers or invites any other person or corporation to subscribe for shares or participate in any scheme with objects that include the breeding and/or racing of a horse”.

-With all due respect to ASIC, the 2007 definition was a misstatement which it corrected in 2012.
+With respect to ASIC, the 2007 definition was a misstatement which it corrected in 2012.

 The RG is not law, being a publication issued by ASIC to promote an understanding of the current law by industry participants.
 Save for this error in the first edition, the RG is an informative document.